What is Environmental Impact Assessment and its Objectives

-- To ensure that Environmental considerations are addressed properly and incorporated into decision making process.
+- To ensure that Environmental considerations are addressed properly and incorporated into the decision-making process.

-- To protect the productivity and capacity of natural system and ecological processes with maintain their function.
+- To protect the productivity and capacity of natural systems and ecological processes with maintaining their function.

-- To promote development that is sustainable and optimize resources use and management opportunities.
+- To promote development that is sustainable and optimize resource use and management opportunities.

 Characteristics of Environmental Impact Assessment

-An ideal EIA should have the following characteristics:
+An ideal EIA should have the following general characteristics:

-- Clear EIS mentioning importance of impacts and their specific characteristics to experts as well as to non expert in the field.
+- Clear EIS mentions the importance of impacts and their specific characteristics to experts as well as to non-expert in the field.

 - Public participation and stringent administrative review procedure

-- Be on time so as to provide information for decision making and be enforceable.
+- Be on time to provide information for decision-making and be enforceable.